GuideNepalStudy AbroadForeign ExchangeSaving

 M-12: Decide the destination band

-Not the university.
-The band — country and approximate price tier.
-Australia mid-tier vs US top-tier are completely different financial plans.
-Talk to a consultant if useful, but the decision is yours.
+Pick the band, not the university.
+Country plus approximate price tier.
+Australia mid-tier and US top-tier are entirely different financial plans.
+A consultant can help if useful, but the call is yours.

-Run the spreadsheet for a worst-case program in your band.
-If the worst case breaks the household, narrow the band before you spend on test prep or applications.
+Run the spreadsheet against a worst-case program in your band.
+If the worst case breaks the household, narrow the band before any money goes into test prep or applications.

 M-10: Test prep complete